ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 ###### tags: `Data-formats`

-ClickHouse supports multiple binary formats which result in better performance and space efficiency.
-Binary formats are also safe in terms of characters encoding, since data is saved in a binary form.
+ClickHouse supports multiple binary formats, which result in better performance and space efficiency.
+Binary formats are also safe in character encoding since data is saved in a binary form.

 ## Exporting in a Native ClickHouse format